baaivision/EVA/EVA-02/README.md

 ## Best Practice
-If you would like to use / fine-tune EVA-02 in your project, please try **a shorter schedule & smaller learning rate** (compared with the baseline setting) first.
+If you would like to use / fine-tune EVA-02 in your project, please start with **a shorter schedule & smaller learning rate** (compared with the baseline setting) first.

 ## BibTeX & Citation